 December, 1940.
 Bavarian Brewing Co. hosted a banquet during the Centennial of Kenton Co.
 On the top row far left, seated at the middle at right of the main table were George and Will Schott, Pres. & V.P., respectively, with their wives.
 On the upper right photo in the background, a band is providing music for the occasion.

 Shown on the bottom row is an ice sculpture that spells Bavarian.
 On the far left is William C. Schott, Vice President, and on the far right is George Schott, President.
 The other men are unidentified.
-Source: Schott Familyu
+Source: Schott Family Collection.

 Schott Brothers As Owners & Operators

-Around the time of the above banquet in 1940, the Bavarian Brewing Co. had some advertising items created for them.
-One example is the neon "Spinner Clock" shown to the side, which indicated "Schott Brothers Owners and Operators" - of the brewery.
-This reference to the brothers was only used from the late 1930's until the early 1940's, and seemed to be discontinued beginning with the WWII years.
+Around the time of the above banquet in 1940, the Bavarian Brewing Co. commissioned multiple advertising items.
+One example is the neon "Spinner Clock" shown to the side, which carried the name "Schott Brothers Owners and Operators.”
+This reference to the brothers was only used from the late 1930s until the early 1940s, and seemed to be discontinued at the outset of the WWII years.
 Also please refer to Signs: Neon, to view other signs used in this same period.
 The brothers also frequently advertised.
 Please see Ads: 1935 -1945.